ElinaAD/Responsive_Club_Website/README.md

 ## Preview

-For a visual preview of the site, visit [Tree of Life Cosmetics](<insert link to your live site if available>).
+For a visual preview of the site, visit [The Book Club](<insert link to your live site if available>).

 If you are interested in exploring the intricacies of the code, feel free to browse through the project’s [GitHub Repository](<insert link to your repository>).